-October was Domestic Violence Awareness Month.
-In his proclamation President Barack Obama said it was a time to “shine a light on this violation of the basic human right to be free from violence and abuse.”
+October is Domestic Violence Awareness Month.
+In his 2016 proclamation President Barack Obama said it was a time to “shine a light on this violation of the basic human right to be free from violence and abuse.”

 It is important to “shed a light “ on domestic abuse because it is a complicated issue made even more complicated by myths and misconceptions.

 For example, some people think that domestic abuse is mostly something that happens in private, or that it always involves physical violence.
 On the contrary, domestic abuse can and does occur in public and often doesn’t involve violence.

 I know this first-hand.
 For several years in the '90s I worked in retail at a local shopping mall.
 While there, I saw a surprising number of acts of domestic abuse.
 Two examples particularly stuck with me.

 One involved a new female employee—I’ll call her Jane—who was scheduled to start work on Tuesday, my day off.
 I came in on Wednesday and noticed her name was no longer on the schedule.
 I asked my store manager what had happened.